 Take a peak at your gutters and clear out any debris so melted snow can flow down your roof.
 Check for any exposed plywood where the shingles may have blown off during one of our many summer wind storms.
 Lastly, the vents.
 If your roof is not properly vented, this can cause condensation to build up in your attic and cause damage to the structure or even lead to mold.
 Condensation is commonly an exclusion under home insurance and can result in a lot of damage.

 Check your alarms and replace the batteries if needed.
 Also, check to see if you even have one!
 As of this year, the Government of Saskatchewan has amended the regulation that all residential buildings should have smoke detectors and carbon monoxide alarms.
 Be safe this holiday season.
 With furnaces running and artificial lights glittering, fire or carbon monoxide poisoning is a potential hazard.
 And speaking of lights…

 Safety First & Always

 The holidays are a great time to show off your festive spirit with lights and decorations.
 But those pretty decorations don’t come without risks.
 Replace burnt-out bulbs and use the proper ladder when stringing up your lights.
 Metal is a conductor, and a metal ladder can lead to electrical shocks.
-For the outdoors, look for weatherproof lights labelled as waterproof and try to keep any extensions away from overly wet areas.
+For the outdoors, look for weatherproof lights labelled as waterproof and try to keep any extension cords away from overly wet areas.

 These are just a few suggestions regarding your property to keep in mind to help your home be ready for winter.
 Other than that, have a great time, enjoy the snow, go tobogganing and inquire with your broker about Home Systems Protection to help provide additional coverage for your main appliances, such as the furnace and air conditioner.

-You should review your home insurance policy regularly better to understand your coverage, limitations, and conditions.
+You should review your home insurance policy regularly to better understand your coverage, limitations, and conditions.
 Want to connect with an insurance broker to help you better understand your policy?